xtmd/update_mastodon_avatar/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+- Commercial use is permitted by the license.
-Attribution is required.
-Commercial use is allowed, but please respect the original author and context.
+- Attribution is required.
+- Please respect the original author and context when redistributing.

+See the [LICENSE](LICENSE) file for details.